Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Conclusions

-Several numerical examples are presented, including a simple support beam and a 2D solid plate with shear or tensile damage patterns.
-Although the numerical examples use explicit time integration, the implicit implementation is straightforward for static problems.
-For each bond element, one can calculate the second variation and convert the tangent stiffness matrix in the local coordinate system to the global coordinate system.
-Last but not least, a simple rule for the critical normal strain and critical shear strain for bond cutting in tensile and shear fracture modeling is proposed, which is numerically stable and easy to implement and can achieve comparable results to the phase field method.
+The work provides several numerical instances, such as a simply supported beam and a two-dimensional solid plate exhibiting shear or tensile damage patterns.
+While the numerical examples in this study employ explicit time integration, the implicit implementation is straightforward for static problems.
+It is possible to compute the second variation for each bond element and transform the tangent stiffness matrix from the local coordinate system to the global coordinate system.
+Finally, a straightforward guideline is suggested for determining the critical normal and shear strains for bond cutting in models of tensile and shear fracture, respectively.
+This guideline is both computationally stable and straightforward to execute, and it yields outcomes that are comparable to those obtained through the use of the phase field approach.